psychemedia/winter-tales/src/twelve_months.md

 "Why have you come here?
 What do you want?
 Where are you going?" asked old January, gruffly.

 "What matters it to you, old fool?" answered Katinka.
 "It is none of your business where I came from or whither I am going."
 She plunged into the forest.
 January frowned, and raised his staff above his head.
 In the twinkling of an eye the sky was overcast, the fire went out, the snow fell, and the wind blew.
 Katinka could not see the way before her.
 She lost herself, and vainly tried to retrace her steps.
 The snow fell and the wind blew.
 She called her mother, she cursed her sister, she cursed God.
 The snow fell and the wind blew.
-Katinka froze, her limbs stiffened, and she fell nrotionless.
+Katinka froze, her limbs stiffened, and she fell motionless.
 The snow still fell and the wind still blew.

 The mother went without ceasing from the window to the door, and from the door to the window.
 The hours passed, and Katinka did not return.